gouravjangid5044/link_shortener/README.md

 This will hit all the request on index.php page example

+Example
 https://domain/shorten_link

-This will hit index.php and shorten_link will be taken from the url
+This will hit index.php and shorten_link will be taken from the url and script will perform action on that particular shorten link

 ```
 RewriteEngine On